Why ASEAN could be the decade’s best growth play

-As someone who has spent nearly 20 years in banking, I cannot recall a time that has filled me with as much optimism for ASEAN as the present – particularly when it comes to investment inflows.
+After nearly 20 years in banking, I cannot recall a time when I felt this optimistic for ASEAN as the present – particularly with regards to investment inflows.

 The three reasons for my optimism are in energy, infrastructure, diversification.